combx/openrouter-telegram-bot/README.md

 - **Modular Architecture**: The code is organized into logical modules (`handlers`, `shared`, `database`) for easy maintenance and scalability.
 - **Deployment Ready**: Comes with instructions for running as a `systemd` service for reliability.

+## Currently Available Models

+This bot currently includes the following free models from OpenRouter.ai:

+- `Meta Llama 3.3 8B`
+- `OpenAI GPT-OSS 20B`
+- `Nvidia Nemotron 9B`
+- `Qwen3 235B`
+- `DeepSeek Chimera R1T2`
+- `GLM 4.5 Air`

+**To change the list of models:**
+1. Open the `shared.py` file.
+2. Find the `AVAILABLE_MODELS` dictionary.
+3. Modify the list by adding, removing, or changing the model identifiers.
+The key is the user-facing name, and the value is the official API identifier from OpenRouter.

+## Currently Available Roles

+The bot supports the following predefined roles in both English and Russian:
+- Helpful Assistant (Default)
+- Python Expert
+- Translator
+- Marketer
+- Storyteller
+- Poet
+- Chef

+**To change the list of roles:**
+1. Open the `shared.py` file.
+2. Find the `AVAILABLE_ROLES` dictionary.
+3. Modify the list for the desired language (`ru` or `en`).

+## Finding More Models on OpenRouter.ai

+You can easily find and add more models to this bot.

+1. Go to the official models page: **[openrouter.ai/models](https://openrouter.ai/models)**.
+2. On this page, you can see a complete table of all available models.
+To find the model identifier needed for the code, look in the **"ID"** column.
+3.  **Difference between free and paid models:**
+    - **Free Models:** These models are marked with a price of **$0.00 / 1M tokens**.
+Using them does not require any funds on your OpenRouter account.
+They are often excellent open-source models.
+    - **Paid Models:** These include powerful proprietary models like OpenAI's GPT-4o or Anthropic's Claude 3 Opus.
+Their price is listed per 1 million input and output tokens.
+To use them, you need to add credits to your OpenRouter account balance.

 ## How to Run

 1.  **Clone the repository:**